 - Would you like to visit any of the four sites pictured?

 - Make a list of the top five places you want to travel to in the world.
 Do any of them have dark histories?

 - Humans are fascinated by the macabre, from gothic novels to horror films and true crime series.
 What is the appeal?
 Write half a page in response.

 “Bending too fixedly over hideousness, one feels queerly drawn.”George Steiner, French-American writer

 What do you think?

 - What do we know?

-- The final episode of Chernobyl aired on Sky Atlantic on Monday night.
-Since the show premiered in early May, visitor bookings to the site of the 1986 nuclear disaster have risen by 40%.
+- Since the series Chernobyl premiered in May, visitor bookings to the site of the 1986 nuclear disaster have risen by 40%.
 The catastrophe occurred when the fourth reactor at the Chernobyl nuclear plant received a huge power increase.
 While around 40 people died in the initial explosion and the days immediately afterwards, thousands more are estimated to have since died from health problems caused by radiation.